 3. Experiences Matter Most

-Interestingly, some of the latest search trends such as content personalization, bespoke user journeys, and tailoring of user experience, have some of the biggest potential impact and association to older audiences.
+Interestingly, some of the latest search trends, such as content personalization, bespoke user journeys, and tailoring the user experience, have some of the most significant potential to impact older audiences.

-Older audiences tend to consider customer service, personal contact and traditional communication in higher esteem.
-Once they receive that feeling of personal care and contact, they are motivated more to share it and seek to repeat it.
+Older audiences tend to consider customer service, personal contact, and traditional communication in higher esteem.

-There are lots of approaches that can be incorporated into your marketing campaigns to progress this, such as:
+There are many effective approaches you can add to your marketing campaigns, such as:

 - Bridging the gap between offline and online user journeys.
-Keeping marketing messaging consistent, easy to digest and simple for action taking
+Keeping marketing messaging consistent easy to digest with clear steps to take.

-- Making the benefits clear, plus the action taking specific – the KISS principle (keep it simple, stupid) should be kept in mind
+- Making the benefits and message clear, plus the action taking specific should be kept in mind.

-Onsite and externally through content placement and promotion, the older audience require added explanation, clarity, and general guidance throughout the information seeking and buying process.
+Onsite and externally through content placement and promotion, the older audience requires added explanation, clarity, and general guidance throughout the information-seeking and buying process.

-There are many time and journey saving concepts (consider online banking) which can positively assist the 60+ demographic more than other age groups.
+There are many time-saving concepts (consider online banking) that can positively assist and impact the 60+ demographic more than other age groups.

-However, the added barriers that are in place (aversion to change, misconceptions about the safety of the Internet/online banking, wanting to have the offline conversational experience) frequently prevent them from taking action.
+However, the added barriers in place (aversion to change, misconceptions about the safety of the internet, wanting to have the offline conversational experience) frequently prevent them from taking action.

 Integrating online and offline user journeys help overcome this issue, as does added exposure in traditional offline print, such as: